eficode-academy/kubernetes-katas/CONTRIBUTION.md

 * Exercise (Step-by-step instructions on how to solve the exercise)
 * Extras and wrap-up (optional)

+When creating a new exercise, you should use the [exercise template](exercise-template.md) as a starting point.
 ## Best practices

 ### Hints